dev-xero/molla-backend/README.md

 ## Environment variables

 The server depends on environment variables, which are loaded from a `.env` file in your root directory, and example .env file is present, showing the required variables.

+## Google Service Key

+You can get the Google service key from the Cloud Console and save it to the root directory as `key.json`.
+Without this step the server will crash when attempting to connect to the bucket store.